New mineral industries regulations commence on 1 July 2019. This page is being reviewed and may require updates.

 - be on Bank, Building Society or Credit Union letterhead or have a recognised stamp to indicate authenticity;

 - not have an expiry date and that cannot be terminated by the bank without the prior approval of the department;

 - be signed and dated by an authorised officer of the financial institution.

 Please send the original Bank Guarantee to the Department of Jobs, Precincts and Regions - Earth Resources,

-Please contact your Tenements Officer for any further assistance with this matter.
+Please contact your Licensing Officer for any further assistance with this matter.